m3tvtr0n/Project-Lucifer/README.md

 Project Lucifer is a research-grade 802.11 adversary simulation and Rogue BSS framework designed to analyze forced client steering and seamless auto-association to captive portals against modern OS supplicants (iOS 26.3+, macOS 26.3+, Windows 11).

+> [!IMPORTANT]
+> **Authorization required.** This tool actively transmits RF packets and executes Layer 2 Wi-Fi manipulation (Deauth, Auth Flooding, CSA, NAV).
+Only operate this framework against equipment you own or have explicit written authorization to test.

 ## Table of Contents

 - [Overview](#overview)